-Travel trends: the latest publication (Travel trends 2017) was published on 17 August 2018, the next publication (Travel trends 2018) is currently due to be published in May 2019 - this provides final overseas travel and tourism estimates and more detailed analysis of visits and spending, including analysis by demographics, towns visited in the UK and countries visited by residents of different parts of the UK.
-The publication date of Travel trends could be subject to change, due to potential methodological changes outlined in Section 2: Things you need to know about this release.
+Travel trends: the latest article (Travel trends 2017) was published on 17 August 2018, the next article (Travel trends 2018) is due to be published on 24 May 2019.
+This provides final overseas travel and tourism estimates and more detailed analysis of visits and spending, including analysis by demographics, towns visited in the UK and countries visited by residents of different parts of the UK.

-Travelpac is a dataset that allows you to conduct your own analyses of quarterly and annual data on main variables - the datasets are provided in SPSS and Excel.
+Travelpac: a dataset that allows you to conduct your own analyses of quarterly and annual data on main variables - the datasets are provided in SPSS and Excel.

-Overseas travel and tourism quarterly: the latest publication (for Quarter 3, July to September 2018) was published on 17 January 2019 - this provides more detailed analysis of visits and spending, isolating aspects such as countries of visit, mode of travel used, nationality of visitors and regions of the UK visited.
+Overseas travel and tourism quarterly: the latest article (for Quarter 3, July to September 2018) was published on 17 January 2019.
+This provides more detailed analysis of visits and spending, isolating aspects such as countries of visit, mode of travel used, nationality of visitors and regions of the UK visited.

-Overseas travel and tourism monthly: the latest publication (October 2018) was published on 22 February 2019 - this provides provisional results of visits to the UK by overseas residents, visits abroad by UK residents and spending by travellers, using provisional passenger traffic data.
+Overseas travel and tourism monthly: the latest bulletin (January 2019) was published on 9 May 2019.
+This provides provisional results of visits to the UK by overseas residents, visits abroad by UK residents and spending by travellers, using provisional passenger traffic data.

-7. Quality and Methodology
+7. Quality and methodology

-The International Passenger Survey Quality and Methodology Information document contains important information on:
+The International Passenger Survey (IPS) Quality and Methodology Information report contains important information on: